devpython88/nova.h/README.md

 <img src="/novaIcon.png" width="300"/>

+### This library is actually really buggy so i switched to C and SDL2, You should check out core.2d (My new game library)

 Nova.h is a simple library that is designed to user friendly and is built on top of raylib.

 It aims to provide built-in features that other game development libraries don't tend to.